WordPress/gutenberg/docs/contributors/getting-started-native-mobile.md

 # Getting Started for the React Native based Mobile Gutenberg

-This is the mobile version of [Gutenberg](https://github.com/WordPress/gutenberg), targeting Android and iOS.
-It's a React Native library bootstrapped by [Create React Native App](https://github.com/expo/create-react-native-app) and now ejected.
+Welcome!
+This is the Getting Started guide for the native mobile port of the block editor, targeting Android and iOS devices.
+Overall, it's a React Native library to be used in parent greenfield or brownfield apps.
+Continue reading for information on how to build and it!

 ## Prerequisites